agmenzies/Coeus-Radar01/README.md

 [![Coeus Logo](https://www.coeusconsulting.co.uk/wp-content/themes/vantage-child/images/coeus-consulting.svg)](https://www.coeusconsulting.co.uk)
 [![Build Status](https://travis-ci.org/agmenzies/Coeus-Radar01.svg?branch=master)](https://travis-ci.org/agmenzies/Coeus-Radar01)

-## Demo

-You can see this in action at https://radar.thoughtworks.com.
-If you plug in [this data](https://docs.google.com/spreadsheets/d/1uu--borlaKFlfEe9pm-KhmCDOj9vIhTUXYNSoYoCNuk) you'll see [this visualization](https://docs.google.com/spreadsheets/d/1uu--borlaKFlfEe9pm-KhmCDOj9vIhTUXYNSoYoCNuk).

 ## How To Use

 The easiest way to use the app out of the box is to provide a *public* Google Sheet ID from which all the data will be fetched.
 You can enter that ID into the input field on the first page of the application, and your radar will be generated.
 The data must conform to the format below for the radar to be generated correctly.